 For a company that earned high ranks otherwise, the 1 out of 5 star-rating from Consumer Affair’s meant the difference between the #2 and #3 spot on this list.

-Allstate, GEICO, Progressive and State Farm are the four largest insurance companies in the United States.
+Allstate, GEICO and Progressive are the three largest insurance companies in the United States.
 Together they own about 50% of the market share for insurance.
 So, it’s not surprising that Progressive would rank so highly on this list – they have a lot of leverage.
-Progressive was a clear winner above Allstate and State Farm based on our methodology.
+Progressive was a clear winner above Allstate based on our methodology.

 Similar to Nationwide’s “SmartRide”, Progressive offers Snapshot.
 Snapshot tracks driving habits to adjust your insurance rates based on a driver’s risk level.
 This discount can be meaningful for safe drivers.
 The difference between Nationwide and Progressive is that Progressive’s quoted premiums are much lower, to begin with.
 The rate we were quoted for Progressive was $566 for 6 months of coverage.